 The general pattern will be pre-recorded video, or other resources for the lecture component.
 The lecture will be included in the Canvas module.
-You will complete discussions, team discussions most weeks.
-Four times this semester you will complete a quiz.
-There is also a midterm group project and presentation.
+You will complete a discussion /quiz most weeks.
 You should spend considerable time on the discussion and reading portion of the course.
-This is a 3-unit course which means weekly 2 lecture hours in class, 3 out of class for the lecture component.
+This is a 3-unit course which means weekly 2 lecture hours in class, 3 out of class.
 For some learning styles you may spend more time.
 This feels different in the online environment because you are often asked to do active learning with discussion and assignments rather than passively sitting in a classroom.

-There is also a final project and presentation in the second half of the semester and a final quiz.
+There is also a group project and presentation/report in the first half of the semester and an individual research project (presentation and paper) the second half of the semester.